pixijs/guides/docs/basics/textures.md

 RenderTexture: A more advanced (but very powerful!) feature is to build a Texture from a {@link PIXI.RenderTexture}.
 This can allow for building complex geometry using a {@link PIXI.Geometry} object, then baking that geometry down to a simple texture.

-Each of these texture sources has caveats and nuances that we can't cover in this guide, but they should give you a feeling for the power of PixiJS's texture system.
-TODO: link to advanced textures guide
+Each of these texture sources has caveats and nuances that we can't cover in this guide, but they should give you a feeling for the power of PixiJS's texture system. <!--TODO: link to advanced textures guide-->

+<iframe src="https://pixijs.io/examples/?embed=1&showcode=1#/textures/render-texture-basic.js" class="demo"></iframe>